Lekhrajk/automatic-sms-verification-expo/README.md

 These testing instructions provide a comprehensive guide to evaluating the UnipeAuth React Native application, focusing on the registration and OTP verification processes.
 By following these steps, you can ensure the application functions as intended and meets the requirements outlined in the assignment document.

+This README provides a comprehensive overview of the UnipeAuth React Native application, including its authentication flow, main application features, data storage and state management, user interface and validation, authentication logic, and navigation and routing.
+It is designed to be clear and concise, providing all the necessary information for developers to understand and run the application.